Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

 The historic colonial quarter in the old city center is an authentic reenactment of colonial times.
 I could see why every Florida 4th grader visits this city as part of their educational experience.
 The Colonial Quarter tells the story of 3 centuries of colonial history.
 The tiny village is a compilation of small buildings, including a blacksmith, armory, leather, and boat building.
 Staff offer guided orientation walks as actors in period costume take on the persona of the colonists.
 Activities abound-kids will love the demonstrations of the cannon, blacksmith shop, and flintlock gun.
 Afterward, we walked to the many shops of St George Street.
 This is the most popular street in the Old Town.

 Intrigued by history, we walked the cobblestone streets of St. Augustine, taking the time to read as many of the informational kiosks as possible.
 Remarkably, St. Augustine had already been a city for 42 years when Jamestown, Virgina, became a settlement.
-The diverse cultures (Spaniards, British, American Indians, Africans, and Americans) have all played a role in the history of this city.
+The diverse cultures (Spaniards, British, Native Americans, Africans, and Americans) have all played a role in the history of this city.

 Walk St George’s Street